agude/agude.github.io/_books/star_light.md

 One of {{ clements }} weaknesses in these two books is that he likes his characters too much.
-He wants them to be good people, and he wants good things to happen to them, so the potential backstabbing and betrayals that _would add tension_ are always defused in a few paragraphs.
+He wants them to be good people, and he wants good things to happen to them, so the potential backstabbing and betrayals _that would add tension_ are always defused in a few paragraphs.

-{{ the_author }} attempted to address the critique of {{ mission }} that his
+{{ the_author }} attempted to address the critique of {{ mission }}---that his
-Mesklinite characters were too human by adding several digressions where he explains that they think differently, and additionally adds some non-human behaviors like not getting anxious or second guessing themselves.
+Mesklinite characters were too human---by having several digressions where he explains that Mesklinites think differently than humans do.
+He also added some non-human behaviors like not getting anxious or second guessing themselves.
 They still feel completely human.

-Similarly, and just like {{ mission }}, the world didn't feel alien, especially when compared to the neutron star in the {{
-cheela_series }}.
-This may be partly due to {{ clements }} philosophy of
-science fiction, in which it is important to establish and stick to scientific rules rather than immersing the reader.[^game]
+Similarly, and just like {{ mission }}, the world didn't feel alien, especially when compared to the neutron star in the {{ cheela_series }}.
+This may be partly due to {{ clements }} philosophy of science fiction, in which it is important to establish and stick to scientific rules rather than immersing the reader.[^game]

 In the end the book was fine, but slow going.
 With more tension and tighter editing I think it could have surpassed {{ mission }}, but as it stands it's slightly worse.

 [^game]:
-    > Writing a science fiction story is fun, not work. [... ] The fun, and
+    > Writing a science fiction story is fun, not work. [...]
+The fun, and
     > the material for this article, lies in treating the whole thing as a
     > game.
 I've been playing the game since I was a child, so the rules must
     > be quite simple.
 They are; for the reader of a science-fiction story,